Renforth station

-Renforth, is a bus station on the border of the cities of Mississauga and Toronto, in Ontario, Canada.
+Renforth is a bus rapid transit (BRT) station on the border of the cities of Mississauga and Toronto, in Ontario, Canada.
 Located at Eglinton Avenue and Renforth Drive (although the station entrance is on Commerce Boulevard), it is the eastern terminus of the Mississauga Transitway and is close to the interchange between Highways 401 and 427.

-Service consists of bus rapid transit on the Mississauga Transitway, local MiWay and Toronto Transit Commission (TTC) bus routes, GO Transit express routes on the Highway 401 / Highway 407 corridor and an express connection to Kipling subway station via Highway 427.
+The station is served by MiWay BRT express bus routes and GO Transit Highway 401 / Highway 407 corridor buses using the Mississauga Transitway, as well as local MiWay and Toronto Transit Commission (TTC) bus routes, and an express connection to Kipling subway station via Highway 427.

-An extension of Line 5 Eglinton, a light rail transit line under construction along Eglinton Avenue in Toronto, is slated to reach and have a station at Renforth circa 2030.
+A westward extension of Line 5 Eglinton (the first phase of which opened in February 2026) to reach Renforth is under construction, with an estimated completion in 2030.

 Planning and construction

 The station site, referred to during planning as Renforth Gateway, was identified by Metrolinx in 2012 as a transportation mobility hub, which would integrate bus rapid transit and local bus service.
 Construction of the station began in 2014.
 The old TTC bus loop located at the northwest corner of Renforth and Eglinton was decommissioned and incorporated into the site.